liuzhidan/liuzhidan.github.io/_pages/about.md

 * 2023.10 - Selected to be the executive member of [CCF Intelligent Transportation Division](https://www.ccf.org.cn/Chapters/CCF_Chapters/CCF_JT/). 🤪
 * 2023.10 - Selected to be the executive member of [CCF TCIoT](https://www.ccf.org.cn/Chapters/TC/TC_Listing/IoT/). 🤪
 * 2023.07 - Invited to serve on the TPC of [IEEE ICPADS 2023](https://ieee-cybermatics.org/2023/icpads/).
 Please consider submitting.
-* 2023.06 - Selected to be CCF Senior Member! 🤪
+* 2023.06 - Elevated to be CCF Senior Member! 🤪
 * 2023.04 - Selected to be the executive member of ACM SIGSpatial China. 🤪

 ## Selected Publications: